Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/Tasks.md

 ## **Bugs**
 - Figure out how to prevent FLP from exporting pattern instead of full song
     - If FLP is added to pattern it exports as pattern, if project is closed on song mode then it exports as song.
-- Settings, output folder, when a new folder is added - it does not show the new folder in the input frame
+- ✅ - Settings, output folder, when a new folder is added - it does not show the new folder in the input frame
-- Font size should be calculated as on home laptop size of font gets clipped while not the case on work pc
+- ✅ - Font size should be calculated as on home laptop size of font gets clipped while not the case on work pc
+    - Row height is calculated
-- After clicking "save settings" it does not go back
+- ✅ - After clicking "save settings" it does not go back
-- When scrolling if cursor is on dropdown item, (unopened), then page glithces.
+- ✅ - When scrolling if cursor is on dropdown item, (unopened), then page glithces.
     - Find a better fix than moving away from dropdown

 ---